What is Guillain-Barré syndrome?

 neurons.
 Electrodes are inserted into the muscle, or placed on the skin overlying

-a muscle or muscle group, and electrical activity and muscle response are recorded.
+a muscle or muscle group.
+Electrical activity and muscle response are recorded.

 How is Guillain-Barré syndrome treated?